 Introducing Paneer to Babies – Benefits and Recipes

-When to Add Paneer to Your Baby’s Diet
+When to Add Paneer to Your Baby’s Diet?

-Many doctors and experts advice against including milk and dairy products in a baby’s diet until he is at least a year old or older.
+Many doctors and experts advise against including milk and dairy products in a baby’s diet until he is at least a year old or older.
 Until then, the only milk a baby should have is breast milk or formula milk.

 If your baby is close to 8 or 9 months old, you can introduce a small bite of paneer and gauge his reaction to it.
 A few months later, you can start increasing the quantity of paneer to around two cubes, four times a week.